 To recap, all strains of L. acidophilus are part of the genus (or ‘family’) of lactic-acid-producing bacteria called Lactobacillus.

 Species and strains from this genus tend to be the most widely used in probiotic supplements due to their versatile nature.
 But not all strains have the same properties.
 For this reason, when looking at supplements, it is best to compare them at strain level, as opposed to merely species or genus level.

-*Different strains within the same species have different modes of action in the body, so it is important to find the strain that is most suitable for you.
+Different strains within the same species have different modes of action in the body, so it is important to find the strain that is most suitable for your needs.

-Healthcare practitioners can find out more about L. acidophilus on the Probiotics Database, on Probiotic Professionals.
+Healthcare practitioners can find out more about L. acidophilus and the research mentioned above by visiting the Probiotics Database, on the Probiotic Professionals site.